FANMixco/FANMixco/README.md

 If you feel that **Innovation** and **Automation** are missing or not working as expected in your organization, something must change 💡!
 Maybe the words to save FTEs sound familiar to you 🤔.

 I’ve been in those shoes when I didn’t save enough FTEs or innovation lacked in my solutions.
 What did I do?
 I reskilled, adapted, and accomplished results beyond expectations.
-If you need a leader capable of leading and solving these “impossible” tasks, that’s me!
+If you need a leader capable of leading **multicultural teams** and solving these “impossible” tasks, that’s me!
 Let’s work together in this new future.
 Are you ready?

 𝐈𝐓 𝐏𝐑𝐎𝐁𝐋𝐄𝐌𝐒 𝐈 𝐒𝐎𝐋𝐕𝐄